There is a whole raft of things to consider when travelling with children.

 The Independent’s hotel reviews are unbiased, independent advice you can trust.
 On some occasions, we earn revenue if you click the links and book, but we never allow this to affect our coverage.

 Best for luxury: The Goring

 Known for its royal credentials, the 1910-opened Goring remains owned and run by the family who built it.
 Although there’s an old-fashioned English feel to this lavish five-star hotel, with Gainsborough silk-lined walls and a royal warrant, there’s a surprisingly homely atmosphere and friendly staff who make children feel welcome.
-The personalised service is special: children can expect teddy-shaped cakes, a perfectly selected welcome gift tied beautifully with ribbon and card bearing their name, and a bedroom strewn with cuddly sheep toys (The Goring’s mascot is Barbara the sheep).
+The personalised service is special: children can expect teddy-shaped cakes, a perfectly selected welcome-gift tied beautifully with ribbon and a card bearing their name, and a bedroom strewn with cuddly sheep toys (the Goring’s mascot is Barbara the sheep).
 The utmost delight was elicited by a wooden chest filled with immaculate fancy dress costumes.

 Rooms from £370

 Best for all-weather activities: Royal Garden Hotel

 The Royal Garden goes all out for children, offering a tipi filled with cuddly animal-faced cushions plus torch to play explorers in the bedroom, a branded backpack containing a quality stationery set and an activity pack.
 In the excellent Park Terrace restaurant, where there’s early dining from 17.30 and small cutlery, children are presented with another activity set.
 There’s also free ice cream for children who complete the hotel’s fun family trail.
 The Food and Flicks package is ideal for rainy days: unlimited films for 24 hours plus a delicious, generous spread of duck fat-cooked chips, homemade chunky fish-fingers, dough balls with garlic dip, pizza wheels, fruit with chocolate dip and a Coke float.